iamgld/template-ionic/README.md

-# NgTemplateLint
+# Angular Template

-This template was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.
+This template was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8

 ---